selfup/unigen-rs/README.md

 There are two different builds.
 Visual Studio ready builds, and GNU gcc builds.

-The GNU gcc build is the more mature.
+The GNU gcc build is the more mature one.

 ```
 There are two prominent ABIs in use on Windows: the native (MSVC) ABI used by Visual Studio, and the GNU ABI used by the GCC toolchain.
 Which version of Rust you need depends largely on what C/C++ libraries you want to interoperate with: for interop with software produced by Visual Studio use the MSVC build of Rust; for interop with GNU software built using the MinGW/MSYS2 toolchain use the GNU build.